privacyguides/privacyguides.org/docs/email.md

 - Protect sender's IP address.
 Filter it from showing in the `Received` header field.
 - Don't require personally identifiable information (PII) besides a username and a password.
-- Privacy policy that meets the requirements defined by the GDPR
+- Privacy policy that meets the requirements defined by the GDPR.
-- Must not be hosted in the US due to [ECPA](https://en.wikipedia.org/wiki/Electronic_Communications_Privacy_Act#Criticism) which has [yet to be reformed](https://epic.org/ecpa/).

 **Best Case:**

 - Accepts [anonymous payment options](advanced/payments.md) ([cryptocurrency](cryptocurrency.md), cash, gift cards, etc.)
+- Hosted in a jurisdiction with strong email privacy protection laws.

 ### Security